VanAndelInstitute/lambdaR/README.md

 zip -r python_lib.zip python
 ```

+## Push layers to AWS.
 Assuming you have already run `aws configure` and entered your credentials, we can now push these to lambda layers.

 ```
-aws lambda publish-layer-version --layer-name subsystem --zip-file fileb://../subsystem.zip aws lambda publish-layer-version --layer-name R --zip-file fileb://../r.zip aws lambda publish-layer-version --layer-name Python_lib --zip-file fileb://./python_lib.zip
+aws lambda publish-layer-version --layer-name subsystem --zip-file fileb://../subsystem.zip aws lambda publish-layer-version --layer-name R --zip-file fileb://../r.zip aws lambda publish-layer-version --layer-name Python_lib --zip-file fileb://./r_lib.zip

 ```

-You can then create a new lambda function through the AWS web console, adding the three layers about to it.
+You can then create a new lambda function through the AWS web console, adding the three layers above to it.

 You will need a function to call.
 For starters, we can try:

 ```
-library(botor)
-cat(s3_exists("s3://jlab-test/Doc1.rtf"))
+library(aws.s3)
+cat(bucket_exists("jlab-test"))
 ```

 Save that as test.r, and zip it